formkit/docs-content/essentials/configuration.md

 ## What is node config?

-Props are pretty powerful, but in addition to `node.props` core nodes all have a config object `node.config`.
+Props are pretty powerful, but in addition to `node.props`, core nodes all have a config object `node.config`.
 This is where configuration hierarchy comes in.
-The `node.config` object acts like initial values for `node.props` — if a given prop is requested, like `node.props.validation`, and that property is not explicitly set using any of the [methods discussed above](#what-are-node-props), then FormKit will check the `node.config` object to see if it has a value — if it does not have a value, then it recursively checks the node’s parent config object until a value is found or it reaches a node with no parent.
+The `node.config` object acts like initial values for `node.props`.
+If a given prop is requested, like `node.props.validation`, and that property is not explicitly set using any of the [methods discussed above](#what-are-node-props), then FormKit will check the `node.config` object to see if it has a value.
+If it does not have a value, then it recursively checks the node parent's config object — then the grandparent's config object — and so on — until a value is found or it reaches a node with no parent.

 <figure>
   <img src="/img/props-config-flow.svg" class="props-diagram">